 Lorna Gavin helps our firm to be a good neighbour, a good employer, a good corporate citizen and a good partner to our community, clients and suppliers.

-As Head of Corporate Responsibility she is tasked with bringing together the wide range of initiatives that we spearhead as part of our commitment to be a responsible business.
+As Head of Diversity, Inclusion and Corporate Responsibility, in a job share with Heidi Newbigging, she is tasked with bringing together the wide range of initiatives that we spearhead as part of our commitment to be a responsible business.
 A former corporate lawyer, Lorna co-ordinates the interaction and overlap between our four areas of focus: our communities, our people, the environment and collaborative working with external partners.

 Lorna leads our involvement with Business Action on Homelessness and the Ready for Work programme.
 Since 2001 when the programme began, over 100 people have had work placements with the firm.
 We have people on our payroll who have come through the initiative, and it always makes my day to see a colleague doing their job with a big smile on their face, knowing that they have come out of that.